How to Install Custom Fonts for Google Docs

 Fortunately, using the Google Fonts repository in Google Docs is simple.
 You just use the fonts as outlined above.
 However, if you want a little more control over customizing the document as a whole, then you may prefer a desktop word processor such as Microsoft Word.
 In that case, you’ll need to download the fonts you want to use to your local machine.

-- Click the Select this font + buttons to choose the fonts that you want to download.
+- Click on your desired font and then the Select this style + buttons to choose the fonts that you want to download.

 - Next, you can click the minimized Families Selected window at the bottom of the page to open your selection of fonts, as shown in the screenshot directly below.